Don't be so negative! Score-based Generative Modeling with Oracle-assisted Guidance: Experimental details

 In each scene, we have an input sequence, $\rvx = (\rvx_1, \cdots, \rvx_A)$, and each $\rvx_i$ is linearly transformed to query $\rvq_i = W^Q \rvx_i$, key $\rvk_i = W^K \rvx_i$ and value $\rvv_i = W^V \rvx_i$.
 We also apply linear transformation onto RPEs to obtain query $\rvp_{ij}^Q = U^Q \rvp_{ij}$, key $\rvp_{ij}^K = U^K \rvp_{ij}$ and value $\rvp_{ij}^V = U^V \rvp_{ij}$.
 Then the add-on output from the self-attention residual block is the aggregated outputs of the vanilla transformer and the relative-position-aware transformer:

 \paragraph{Decoder} The settings for baseline, distillation models and classifiers are almost identical except the decoder for producing the final output.
 For baseline and distillation models, we apply 2-layer MLP and reconstruct the output of the shape $[B, A, H]$ from the final attention layer into $[B, A, D]$ through the decoder.
-To ensure we output individual label for each vehicle with by-agent classifiers, and a collective label for a scene with by-scene classifiers, and we conduct the operations as follows.
-The decoder takes the hidden representation of the shape $[B, A, H]$ and produces a tensor with feature dimension $F'=1$ with a 2-layer MLP, which is the predicted labels from the by-agent classifiers.
-For by-scene classifier, we add additional MLP layer to extract the first column from the second dimension of the by-agent classifier resulting predictions and obtain a tensor of the shape $[B, 1, 1]$.
+To ensure we output individual label for each vehicle with classifiers, we conduct the operations as follows.
+The decoder takes the hidden representation of the shape $[B, A, H]$ and produces a tensor with feature dimension $F'=1$ with a 2-layer MLP, which is the predicted labels from the classifiers.